Protocol Revenue

 Figure 7

-Figure 7 - ROI based on NO commission share and ETH bond per validator
+Figure 7 - ROI based on Node Operator Commission Share and ETH Bond per validator

 Despite the “smaller is better” takeaway from above, there are real limits.
 Security requires us to have enough bond per validator to align incentives and mitigate damage in cases of slashing, abandonment, and MEV theft.
 The result is a proposal that starts out with 4 ETH per validator for the first 2 validators; thereafter, the bond is 1.5 ETH per validator.
 We can see that ROI improves rapidly as a node operator adds validators, and then starts to flatten out.
 Note that this proposal requires forced exits to be available for security, which is why it cannot be implemented until Saturn 2.